 STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY

+Pipistrelle bat tongue.
 Coloured scanning electron micrograph (SEM) of the surface of a pipistrelle bat's (Pipistrellus pipistrellus) tongue.
 Covering the majority of the tongue's surface are scale-like projections called filiform papillae.
 These are mechanical papillae that sense pressure.
-The round structures at the edge of the tongue are fungiform papillae, which contain the taste buds (purple).
-Magnification: x100 when printed 10 centimetres wide.
+The three round areas here are fungiform papillae, which contain the taste buds (purple).
+Magnification: x350 when printed 10 centimetres wide.

 Model release not required.
 Property release not required.